The spectrum of the Poincar{\'e} operator in an ellipsoid: Perspectives

 \item {Are the non-zero eigenvalues of $P$ of finite multiplicities and, hence, all eigenfunctions polynomials?
 In case the answer is negative or unknown, are all eigenfunctions smooth}?

 \item {Are there other examples of integrable cases than ellipsoids of revolution with $\vec{\Omega }$ on the axis of revolution?} \end{enumerate}

-Finally, the mathematical analysis presented in this study could also be used to better understand the properties of other linear wave motions, such as in non-rotating stably stratified fluids (i.e. having a stable density profile $\rho$ such that $\langle \nabla \rho, \vec{g} \rangle > 0$ for incompressible fluids, where $\vec{g}$ is the gravity field).
+Finally, the mathematical analysis presented in this study could also be used to better understand the properties of other linear wave motions, such as in stably stratified fluids (i.e. having a stable density profile $\rho$ such that $\langle \nabla \rho \mid \vec{g} \rangle > 0$ for incompressible fluids, where $\vec{g}$ is the gravity field).
 Indeed, there is a strong analogy between uniformly rotating fluids and stably stratified fluids \cite{veronis1970analogy}, and the analogue of $\omega$ for stratified flows is called the Brunt-V\"ais\"al\"a frequency $N$.
-The buoyancy force can sustain internal gravity waves in stratified fluids \cite{lighthill1978waves}, which usually exhibit singular spatial structures called attractors in bounded domains \cite{dintrans1999gravito,CdV-b}.
-However, if we assume that $N$ and $\vec{g}$ are spatially uniform in the fluid (with $g:=||\vec{g}||$), the pressure associated with a divergenceless velocity field is given by \cite{rieutord1999analogy}

-which is very similar to Poincar\'e equation (\ref{eq:poincareeq}a).
-Therefore, under these assumptions, internal gravity waves will admit smooth polynomial solutions in ellipsoids without any attractor.
-This will be the subject of a future work.
+The buoyancy force can sustain internal (gravity) waves in stratified fluids \cite{lighthill1978waves}, which usually exhibit singular spatial structures called attractors in bounded domains \cite{dintrans1999gravito,CdV-b}.
+However, if we assume that $N$ and $\vec{g}$ are spatially uniform in the fluid, then the pressure associated with a divergenceless velocity field obeys a mathematical equation that is similar to Poincar\'e problem \eqref{eq:poincareeq}.
+Therefore, under these assumptions, internal (gravity) waves will admit polynomial solutions in two-dimensional elliptic domains \cite{CdV-Li} and in ellipsoids \cite{vidal2024igw,CdV-Vi-2}.